- Tips & Tricks

 - Keyboard Shortcuts

-Windows Mail is the successor of Outlook Express and ships only with Windows Vista.
+Windows Mail is the successor of Outlook Express.
 This new solution builds on the foundation of Outlook Express, adding a variety of new features that aim to provide improved productivity and security.

 The list of new features includes: a new interface, a junk mail filter that blocks spam messages, improved reliability when working with large data files, a phishing filter which lowers the risk of you being the victim of online deception techniques and newsgroup features which allow you to manage newsgroups.